tyjhart/flowanalyzer/README.md

 It ingests Netflow and IPFIX data, parses and tags it, then stores it in Elasticsearch for you to query and graph in Kibana.

+### **Fields**

+The Flow Analyzer supports over 60 pre-configured flow data fields, including the correct field types and analysis settings in
+Elasticsearch so you don't have to do any guessing.
+Kibana Visualizations and Dashboards are included, so you can analyze those 60+ fields right away.
+We also have dynamic support for other fields defined in the Netflow v5, v9, and IPFIX standards.

+Take a look at [Fields.md](Fields.md) for a list of the pre-configured fields.

 ### **Tags**

 Our custom Netflow and IPFIX collectors ingest and tag flow data.
 We record not only the basic protocol and port numbers, but we